meiji163/evo-ccc/README.md

 ## CCC Model
 This is a simple CCC (co-evolving combinatorial critical) model to demonstrate properties of complex adaptive systems, such as punctuated equilibrium and power-law scaling.

 Each agent has a binary state.
-The interaction tensor specifies production and creation rules (i,j) -> k which are applied randomly.
+The interaction tensor specifies creation and destruction rules (i,j) -> k which are applied randomly.
+If the creative interactions are less than (resp. greater than) the destructive, the agent k lives (resp. dies).
 For more details see [1] ch5

 ![simulation picture](sim.png)